AnjaniKandregula/Sustainable_Energy-Advisor/README.md

 # Sustainable_Energy-Advisor
-A sustainable energy advisor with a
+A sustainable energy advisor with carbon footprint calculator.